Makpoc/axway-go-workshop/README.md

 This repository contains guidelines for Axway's go workshop.

 # Introduction
-This document will quickly cover (reference) some of the information in (gotour)[https://tour.golang.org]
+This document will quickly cover (reference) some of the information at https://tour.golang.org

 ```go
 package main